Skip to content

 wave validate -v # Show all checks (global --verbose flag)

-wave validate --pipeline hotfix.yaml # Validate specific pipeline
+wave validate --pipeline impl-hotfix.yaml # Validate specific pipeline

 wave clean